Enumeration of plane unicuspidal curves of any genus via tropical geometry: Appendix

-If either (\ref{en-ex}) does not hold, or (\ref{en-ex}) holds but $\lambda\ne-1$, then formulas (\ref{en-ex1}) and (\ref{en-ex2}) yield the birationality of $\bn$ and the asserted intersection number of these two branches.
-If (\ref{en-ex}) holds (in particular, $r,p,m$ are even) and $\lambda=-1$, then formula (\ref{en-ex3}) turns into which yields the double covering as asserted in lemma.
+If either (\ref{en-ex}) does not hold, or (\ref{en-ex}) holds but $\lambda\ne-1$, then by (\ref{en-ex3}) the map $\bn$ is birational onto its image.
+If (\ref{en-ex}) holds (in particular, $r,p,m$ are even) and $\lambda=-1$, then formula (\ref{en-ex3}) turns into which yields the double covering as asserted in the lemma.